hacl-star/hacl-star/INSTALL.md

 The only prerequisite to install F* and KreMLin is OCaml.
 Please install the OCaml compiler and the OPAM package manager.
+If you want to run certain C targets, gcc-6 must be installed.

 Then, from the Hacl* root repository:
 `make setup`